Ichunjo/vs-stubs/README.md

 ╭─ Commands ────────────────────────────────────────────────────────────────────╮
-│ add     Add or update the specified plugins in the stubs                      │ │ remove  Remove the specified plugins from the stubs                           │ ╰───────────────────────────────────────────────────────────────────────────────╯
+│ add     Add or update the specified plugins in the stubs                      │ │ remove  Remove the specified plugins from the stubs                           │ │ check   Check for new plugins or new plugin signatures                        │ │ update  Update the current signatures from the input                          │ ╰───────────────────────────────────────────────────────────────────────────────╯
 ```